YulioTech/django-nopassword/docs/settings.rst

     A boolean flag if set to True, codes will contain numeric characters only (0-9).
 Default: False

+.. attribute:: NOPASSWORD_USE_EMAIL

+    A boolean flag if set to True, asks the user for their email instead of their username.

 .. attribute:: NOPASSWORD_MULTIUSE_CODES

     A boolean flag if set to True, allows codes to be used multiple times until the expiry is reached.
 Default: False